harm2305/embsys-330-sp25-final-project-harm2305/documentation/detailed_design.md

 The central part is the observation collection subsystem which performs scans and processes them.
 It consists of two threads: a scanning thread and a data processing thread.

-The CLI and display subsystems interface with this observaiton collection subsystem to provide data to the end user.
+The CLI and display subsystems interface with this observation collection subsystem to provide data to the end user.

 # Observation Collection
 Zephyr provides a robust Bluetooth stack with support for Bluetooth 4.1.
-For the operation of our device, we will be utilizing the observer GAP profile which is a low-energy connection-less Bluetooth role.
+For the operation of our device, we will be utilizing the observer GAP profile which is a low-energy, connection-less Bluetooth role.

 ## Scanning
-Scanning and processing scans are done in their own thread.
-This will allow for data operations to not be blocked and ensure that the LCD is up to date.
+Scanning and processing scans are each done in their own thread.
+This will allow for data operations to not be blocked and ensure that the LCD screen is up to date.

 ### Configuration
 At thread startup, the Bluetooth stack is enabled via `bt_enable()`.
-Once that is successful, configuration for scanning is simple done by definining a `struct bt_le_scan_param` and assigning each member of the struct the appropriate value.
+Once that is successful, configuration for scanning is simply done by definining a `struct bt_le_scan_param` and assigning each member of the struct the appropriate value.

 The `type` value of the scan parameters indicates why type of scanning to do.
-The system starts with that value set to `BT_LE_SCAN_TYPE_ACTIVE` and is then toggled via a user action button described below.
-A `k_event` is configured and awaited during thread operation.
+The system starts with that value set to `BT_LE_SCAN_TYPE_ACTIVE` and is then toggled via a user action button as described below.
+A `k_event` is configured and awaited indefinitely during thread operation.
 When a new event is received, the scan type is toggled between active or passive.
 Then, scanning is restarted to load in the new configuration.